19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Elemental Hazards.md

 ### Extreme Heat

 Creatures in severely hot weather make a [DC](../Core%20Procedures/DC.md) 15 [Constitution](../../Player%20Characters/Chosen%20Statistics/Constitution.md) check at the end of each watch not spent [Resting](../Exploration/Resting.md).
-On a failure, they take 1 [Constitution](../../Player%20Characters/Chosen%20Statistics/Constitution.md) damage, healed on a [Full Rest](../Exploration/Resting.md#Full%20Rest).
+On a failure, they take 1 *temporary* [Constitution](../../Player%20Characters/Chosen%20Statistics/Constitution.md) damage.

 ## Water